tihawk/register-user/README.md

 1. Download and extract into a folder
 1. Open a terminal in the folder
 1. Run `npm install` to install all dependencies
+1. If there are dependency issues during the server starting process, try using `npm rebuild`.

 ## To run:
 1. Run `npm start` to start the server.
 This should: